Owenll66/Owenll66.github.io/_posts/2019-06-04-javaLambdas.md

 ---
 layout: blog
-title: Brief introduction about Lambda expression in Java
+title: Brief Introduction About Lambda Expression In Java
 description: Lambda expression was introduced in Java in 2014 which enables functional programming on streams of elements.
 It is a really cool feature which simplifies the code if you are using the recommend version by Oracle (java 1.8).

 author: owenll66
 ---

-# Brief introduction about Lambda expression in Java
+# Brief Introduction About Lambda Expression In Java

 ## Why lambda expression